hlaueriksson/CommandQuery/samples/README.md

 # CommandQuery Sample Code

-This code has been written with *Visual Studio 2017* and *Visual Studio Code*.
+This code has been written with *Visual Studio 2019*.

 The unit tests are using [NUnit](https://github.com/nunit/nunit).